nipy/blog/content/wrong-turn.md

 to teach.

 These articles gave me a new way to think about the false separation of "software" and "science".
-It is mysterious that we have make this separation, because my whole experience tells me they are closely linked.
+It is mysterious that we make this separation, because my whole experience tells me they are closely linked.
 I wonder whether we make this separation because we have come under the unconscious influence of the movement that Kelley and Vessey describe.
 It is easy to see how